Gifts That Give More, For Less - Shop Christmas Gifts

 What is Contour Make-up?
-Your Beginner’s Guide to Contouring
+A Beginner’s Guide to Contouring

 Contouring is one of the most popular make-up trends in today’s beauty industry.
 And this is no surprise: when applied correctly, contour make-up can shape and sculpt your face.
-But what is contour make-up?
+But how does a beginner learn to contour?
 And how can you achieve that smooth, airbrushed look?

 What is contour make-up?